SasView/sasview/sansview/README.txt

 SasView 3.0.0

-    - The GUI look and feel has been refactored to be more familiar for windows users by using MDI frames.
+    - The GUI look and feel has been refactored to be more familiar for Windows users by using MDI frames.
+Graph windows are also now free-floating
-    - BETA:  Magnet contrast supporting full polarization Analysis has been implemented for some spherical and cylindrical models.
-    - BETA Two new tools have been added
+    - Four new models have been added: CoreShellEllipsoidXTModel, RectangularPrismModel, RectangularHollowPrismModel and RectangularHollowPrismInfThinWallsModel
-       * A generic scattering calculator which takes an atomic,magnetic or SLD distributions in space and generates the appropriate 2D scattering pattern.
-In some cases the orientationally averaged (powder) 1D can also be computed.
-Supported formats include: SLD or text; PDB;
-         and OMF magnetic moment distribution file.
-       * An image viewer/converter: for data in image format, this reader reads in an image file and will attempt to convert the image pixels to data.
-Supported types include TIFF, TIF, PNG, BMP, JPG
+    - The data loader now supports ILL DAT data files and reads the full meta information from canSAS file formats
     - Redefined angles of angular parameters for anisotropic models
-    - Several new models have been added
-    - Data loader now supports ILL DAT data files and reads the full meta information from canSAS file formats
-    - A number of minor feature additions such as log distribution of point when using a model to simulate data and the addition of a Kratky plot to the linear plots
+    - A number of minor features have been added such as permitting a log distribution of points when using a model to simulate data, and the addition of a Kratky plot option to the linear plots
-    - a number of bug fixes
+    - a number of bugs have also been fixed
+    - BETA: Magnetic contrast supporting full polarization analysis has been implemented for some spherical and cylindrical models
+    - BETA: Two new tools have been added:
+            * A generic scattering calculator which takes an atomic, magnetic or SLD distribution in space and generates the appropriate 2D scattering pattern.
+In some cases the orientationally averaged (powder) 1D scattering can also be computed.
+Supported formats
+              include: SLD or text, PDB, and OMF magnetic moment distribution file.
+            * An image viewer/converter for data in image format; this reads in an image file and will attempt to convert the image pixels to data.
+Supported formats include: TIFF, TIF, PNG, BMP, JPG

     - New in Version 2.2.1
       - Minor patch to support CanSAS XML v1.1 file format